-The Maine State Aquarium is Opening for the Season May 26, 2018 (and opening for school groups May 21)
+The Maine State Aquarium is Closed for the Season — Thanks for a Great Year, and See You Next May!

 Located on the shore of beautiful West Boothbay Harbor, Maine, the Aquarium is operated by the Maine Department of Marine Resources (DMR).
 A collection of regional fish and invertebrates can be viewed in tanks that are recessed within the main gallery’s granite-like cliffs.

 The Aquarium features extraordinary lobsters in all sizes and colors.
 Located in the lobster’s den is a jumbo male who likes to show off his mammoth claws, while next door a lobster condominium houses juveniles.